djotaku/taskwarrior_web/README.md

 ## About the dependency I'm using

 For now I'm using the taskwarrior library developed by CoddingtonBear - the dev of Inthe.am.
 It can be found at https://github.com/coddingtonbear/python-taskwarrior - the link on pypi is broken.
 It looks like the pypi.org page points to the wrong repo.
 CoddingtonBear hasn't worked on it in a year, so it may break with newer versions of taskwarrior.
 For now I'm just going to go along with it.
 It looks like it (and also [taskw's](https://github.com/ralphbean/taskw) safe interface) just runs taskwarrior on the commandline and then grabs the output.
 I do something similar for [Snap-in-Time](https://github.com/djotaku/Snap-in-Time), so if I had to re-implement this in the future, I think I could do it, even if I had to write the library myself.

-## ToDo
-- Figure out how to get the web app to do local time instead of UTC and do it in a way that won't muck about with the local sync.